Experienced Child Custody Lawyers in Montgomery and Bucks Counties

 The Pennsylvania Department of Health set forth the policy and procedures for the registration of an assisted conception birth, making it possible for the intended parents and the gestational carrier to obtain a birth certificate reflecting the intended parents as the legal parents without having to go through the adoption procedure.

-Adoption is an exciting process, but you'll need a good adoption lawyer to guide you through the legal requirements that can make it daunting.
-Adoption laws vary from state to state, so it is important that you consider carefully the laws of the state in which you plan to adopt.
+Adoption is an exciting process, but you'll need a good family lawyer to guide you through the legal requirements that can make it daunting.
+It's important that you consider carefully the laws of the state in which you plan to adopt because they vary by state.
 Some Pennsylvania residents complete their adoptions in another state, depending on the circumstances involved in the adoption, such as the home state of the birthparents and that state’s requirements.
 It may be necessary to retain an adoption attorney in the state where the adoption is taking place.

 In Pennsylvania, residents (and sometimes qualifying non-residents, depending on the nature of the adoption) may adopt in several different circumstances, including step-parent adoption, international adoption, domestic adoption with the consent of the birthparents, adoption after the involuntary termination of the parental rights of the birthparents, and adult adoption.
 Each type of adoption presents its own challenges, and the process for each varies.

-Individuals who are considering an adoption, of any type, often share the following questions and concerns:
+Individuals who are considering adoption, of any type, often share the following questions and concerns:

 - Who may adopt in Pennsylvania?